[responsive_menu_pro]

 We offer an end-to-end VAT Compliance package

-• Telecommunications and electronically supplied services which will be analysed in our next paragraph.
+2. Telecommunications and electronically supplied services, which will be discussed further in the next section.

-• Services which offer access to cultural, sporting, scientific and artistic events.
+4. Services granting access to cultural, sports, scientific, and artistic events.

 Interested in Portuguese VAT news?